hackintoshrao/dgraph-tutorials/getting-started/2/README.md

 ```

 We had earlier used `set` to create new nodes.
-Although, on using the `uid` of an already existing node, it updates its predicates, instead of creating a new node.
+Although, on using the `uid` of an existing node, it updates its predicates, instead of creating a new node.

-You can see that, Michael's age is now updated to 41.
+You can see that Michael's age is updated to 41.

 ```sh
 {